milatom/Numerical-Analysis/README.md

 # Numerical-Analysis
-Programming in the course Numerical Analysis, use MATLAB
+Programming files in the course Numerical Analysis, using MATLAB